-The most important organization on our campus is the Bancroft Parent Teacher Association (PTA).
-The Bancroft PTA is instrumental in conducting enrichment activities that are of great benefit to our students.
-Some of these have included Reflections, Art Day, Red Ribbon Week, Carnival, assemblies, Parent Education, book fairs, a monthly newsletter, and much more.
+The Bancroft Parent Teacher Organization (PTO) is a very important organization on our campus.
+It is instrumental in conducting enrichment activities that are of great benefit to our students.
+Some of these have included Red Ribbon Week, Carnival, assemblies, book fairs, and much more.

-Parents/guardians and students are encouraged to become members of the PTA.
+Parents/guardians and students are encouraged to become members of the PTO.
 Please join when the Membership Drive is conducted.
 Even if you are not able to actively participate at the school site, your membership will help support the NUMEROUS programs and enrichment activities that parents bring to Bancroft.